RugbyU: Brumbies beat Reds after Chiefs snatch victory

-Perth, Australia, April 7, 2018 (AFP) - - The ACT Brumbies got their season back on track with a 45-21 win over the Queensland Reds, while the Waikato Chiefs snatched victory from the Auckland Blues and the NSW Waratahs crushed the Sunwolves in Super Rugby on Saturday.
+Perth (Australia) (AFP) - The ACT Brumbies got their season back on track with a 45-21 win over the Queensland Reds, while the Waikato Chiefs snatched victory from the Auckland Blues and the NSW Waratahs crushed the Sunwolves in Super Rugby on Saturday.

 The Reds looked headed for an easy victory against the misfiring Brumbies when they dominated possession in the first 30 minutes in Canberra and shot to a 15-0 lead.